-Mary-Therese Kinsella, aka MermaidMary, is a relatively new kid on the New Zealand wine journalist “blog” but one who already picked up great amount of wine media gigs with her well-educated yet fun approach to the world of wine.
+Mary-Therese Blair, aka MermaidMary, is a relatively new kid on the New Zealand wine writer “blog” but one who already picked up great amount of wine media gigs with her well-educated yet fun approach to the world of wine.

 We caught up with her to find out more about her love of wine and Mermaid adventures.